ReneDussault/ZeddyBot/README.md

 Major refactoring will be needed to make this look any good.
 My apologies for the mess.

-Here's an example of a post made in a discord channel when someone from the watchlist goes live:
+Here's an example of a post made in a discord channel when someone from the watchlist goes live.
 ![alt text](https://github.com/ReneDussault/ZeddyBot/blob/main/Screenshot%202023-02-07%20205438.png)

 Here's the bot starting on my Linux PC.
 ![alt text](https://github.com/ReneDussault/ZeddyBot/blob/main/Screenshot_from_2023-02-07_21-56-48.png)

 Here's the bot giving/removing roles to/from someone going live on twitch.
 ![alt text](https://github.com/ReneDussault/ZeddyBot/blob/main/Screenshot_from_2023-02-07_21-34-15.png)

 Here's an example of someone with the LIVE role in discord.
 ![alt text](https://github.com/ReneDussault/ZeddyBot/blob/main/live.bmp)